Use the platform to find, review, organize, prioritize, and fix accessibility issues. The issues (findings) are grouped within projects and tasks.

-- Inside workspaces, there are digital assets and projects.
+- Workspace contain digital assets and projects.

 - Projects are custom remediation buckets that you create.
+They contain tasks.

 - We test digital assets against accessibility criteria called rules.
 Potential rule violations are called findings.